Stringendo

 And lots more!

-The deadline for the April 2024 issue is 5 January 2024.
+The deadline for the next issue is Friday 31 January 2025

-AUSTA publishes two issues of Stringendo each year.
+AUSTA now publishes four issues of Stringendo each year.
 Efforts are made to reflect the wide range of interests of our members and to bring us into contact with our international colleagues.
 We believe that we help shrink the distance between Australians living in remote areas.
 A portion of membership subscriptions is allocated to funding Stringendo.

 Each issue contains news, reviews, letters, comments and several substantial articles on topics of interest to players, teachers and makers of stringed instruments.